ryanjlittle/TPE_Sanitization/readme.md

-# Facial Perturbation for TPE
+# Facial Sanitization for TPE

 ### Perturbation and Reverse Perturbation
 The perturbation and reverse perturbation functions are in perturb.m and reverse_perturbation.m respectively.
 To perform the encryption and decryption, both functions call openssl from the command line.
 Thus, openssl must be installed and added to your path.